Lerc/canvas_tab/workflows/README.md

 is set to bypass meaning it takes no time and has no effect.
 If the image becomes blurry you can reactivate this node for a single generation to get a sharper output to use as a new source image.

 ## Multi Canvas with ControlNet

 ![turbo workflow](https://raw.githubusercontent.com/Lerc/canvas_tab/main/workflows/TurboLLiteDepth.svg)
 This workflow uses the ControlLLite depthmap model,   It requires creating another image in the canvas editor with the new image button and setting the title to "Depth".
 The workflow contains a canvas node with the title "Depth",  when an image matches the canvas node title the node will be updated directly from that image.

+This workflow has a small sub-unit for generating a depth map from an existing Image  That subunit will sit idle unless you feed it an image,  It can be useful to refine a manually drawn depthmap by calulating a depthmap from a generated image.
+Drop the generated image into this subunit to aquire a calculated depthmap.

 https://private-user-images.githubusercontent.com/139390/299817528-4285f866-c2a5-404b-8407-45d1f3167593.mp4